Lucy Maud Montgomery: Honours and awards

-Montgomery was honoured by King George V as an Officer of the Order of the British Empire (OBE) in the 1935 Birthday Honours; there were no Canadian orders, decorations or medals for civilians until the 1970s.
+Montgomery was honoured by King George V as an Officer of the Order of the British Empire (OBE) in the 1935 Birthday Honours.
+She also became a member of the Literary and Artistic Institute of France that same year.

 Montgomery was named a National Historic Person in 1943 by the Canadian federal government.
 Her Ontario residence was designated a National Historic Site in 1997 (Leaskdale Manse), while the place that inspired her famous novels, Green Gables, was formally recognized as "L. M. Montgomery's Cavendish National Historic Site" in 2004.

 On May 15, 1975, the Post Office Department issued a stamp to "Lucy Maud Montgomery, Anne of Green Gables" designed by Peter Swan and typographed by Bernard N. J. Reilander.
 The 8¢ stamps are perforated 13 and were printed by Ashton-Potter Limited.

 A pair of stamps was issued in 2008 by Canada Post, marking the centennial of the publication of Montgomery's classic first novel.

 The City of Toronto named a park for her (Lucy Maud Montgomery Park) and in 1983 placed a historical marker there near the house where she lived from 1935 until her death in 1942.

 On November 30, 2015 (her 141st birthday), Google honoured Montgomery with a Google Doodle published in twelve countries.

 The Royal Canadian Mint issued a commemorative loonie to celebrate Montgomery's 150th birthday.
 The coin features artwork by Brenda Jones of Montgomery and Anne Shirley, Montgomery's most famous character.
 The coin was unveiled June 26, 2024 and began circulation on June 27, 2024.